WordPress/gutenberg/docs/designers-developers/faq.md

 ## When will Gutenberg be merged into WordPress?

-Gutenberg was be merged into [WordPress 5.0](https://wordpress.org/news/2018/12/bebo/) that was released in December 2018.
+Gutenberg was merged into [WordPress 5.0](https://wordpress.org/news/2018/12/bebo/) that was released in December 2018.

 The editor focus started in early 2017 with the first three months spent designing, planning, prototyping, and testing prototypes, to help us inform how to approach this project.
 The actual plugin, which you can install from the repository, was launched during WordCamp Europe in June.